threefoldtecharchive/minio-perf/README.md

   -mc string
     	path to mc binary.
 Default to using $PATH
   -node string
     	node to install minio.
-It must have public interface -tfuser string
+It must have public interface (optional) -tfuser string
     	path to tfuser binary.
 Default to using $PATH -zdbs int